Luraminaki/goSwitch/README.md

 # SWITCH

-Couple of years ago (back in early 2022), a friend asked me to give him a hand for a `Kotlin` game he was trying to code: A 3x3 grid of 2 states switches that, when toggled, change the state of their neighbours in a + shaped area around the aforementioned toggled switch.
+Couple of years ago (back in early 2022), a friend asked me to give him a hand for a `Kotlin` game he was trying to code: A 3x3 grid of 2 states switches that, when toggled, change the state of their neighbours in a + shaped area around the aforementioned toggled switches.
 (I later learned that the game is called [Lights out](https://en.wikipedia.org/wiki/Lights_Out_(game)))

 Being a complete noob in `Kotlin`, I whipped up a [python draft](#python-draft) script in order to illustrate how I'd proceed...